Be a Tourist in Your Own Backyard This Summer

 The Beauty of Nature

 For astonishing views of the Chattahoochee River and the surrounding wetlands, head to Chattahoochee Nature Center for their River Boardwalk Trail and Connection Bridge.
 Walk 2.5 miles of hiking trails, and view reptiles, amphibians, fish, mammals and birds.
-A special winter event includes the Enchanted Woodland Trail.
+A special summer event is the Butterfly Encounter.

 Explore gorgeous gardens as you stroll at Atlanta Botanical Garden’s two locations; both feature fantastic children’s areas.
 At the Ada Mae Pass Ivester Children’s Garden in Gainesville, learn about carnivorous plants, climb the Treehouse and Rock Climb, discover fairies and dragons, watch the Fairyland Trolley, catch moving water, and leap like the giant frog sculptures.
 The Lou Glenn Children’s Garden in Atlanta features a splash pad, Flower Bridge, vegetable garden, Venus Fly Traps, honeybees and more.

-Watch the winning Atlanta Braves compete on their home field; training begins in February.
+Watch the winning Atlanta Braves compete on their home field.
 Or go a behind-the-scenes tour of Truist Park.
 Check out their schedule for a full list of promotions.

 An Atlanta must, The World of Coca-Cola will teach you about the origins of the famous soda before heading off to taste flavors from all over the world.
 Get silly taking selfies with the Coke Polar Bear, and check out their exhibit all about how the sense of smell effects taste.